 According to the study, conducted by Persistence Market Research (PMR), the huge market for dietary weight loss supplements often drives trends and changes in the industry.
 This post will look at current trends among dietary supplements for weight loss.

 First, a quick primer on dietary weight loss supplements:

 Health consciousness has been on the rise throughout the past decade, and it has impacted the products that weight loss companies make as well as the way they market their products, including dietary supplements.

-As the PMR research primer states, “Brands are competing on the basis of the new products that are more focused on the overall wellness than just reducing the weight ….
+As the PMR research primer states, “Brands are competing on the basis of the new products that are than more focused on the overall wellness than just reducing the weight….
 Consumers are showing interest in consuming [dietary] weight loss supplements that not just offer weight loss but also help in improving the immune system and in building muscle mass.”

 Emphasis on balance and nutrition